The-Portal-Bot/Documentation/src/pages/terms-of-service.md

 ---
-id: terms-and-service
+id: terms-of-service
-title: TermsOfService
+title: Terms of Service
-sidebar_label: TermsOfService
+sidebar_label: Terms of Service
 ---

 # Terms of Service